 Online and mobile ordering

-Digital orders often produce 15–25% higher checks thanks to structured upsell prompts and reduced social pressure.
-Strategic flows (“Customers also added…”) increase acceptance.
+Digital orders often produce 15 to 25% higher checks thanks to structured upsell prompts and reduced social pressure.
+Strategic flows like "Customers also added…" increase acceptance.

 Strategic Pricing and Perceived Value

 Pricing is psychological.
-Charm pricing (.95 endings), decoy options, and clear tiering influence customer perception without cheapening the brand.
+Charm pricing with .95 endings, decoy options, and clear tiering influence customer perception without cheapening the brand.

 Decoy structure

 A deliberately inferior option makes the target choice more attractive.
-A $12 / $16 wine pour structure guides guests toward the higher-margin option naturally.
+A $12 and $16 wine pour structure guides guests toward the higher-margin option naturally.

 Tiered value architecture